chris-cornell/chris-cornell.github.io/_posts/2018-02-03-Jekyll-Installation.markdown

 I was greeted with a cold blank page. *Maybe*, I thought, *it's just the theme*.
 So I went to install minimal-mistakes using their [QuickStart Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).
 Again, blank page.
 I figured that I had now stumbled upon a layout issue, so I cloned the minimal-mistakes repository and moved all the files over.
 It worked - upon running the local Jekyll server, everything looked great.
 Now, back to the live site.

 Instead of a blank page, I was now greeted with a boring page lacking any CSS whatsoever.
 I was dumbstruck - how could my page be building perfectly when running it locally, and completely break when moved to GitHub?
 I went back to Google and found [this](https://github.com/mmistakes/minimal-mistakes/issues/76) GitHub issue.
-Upon removing the "s" from "https" in my config, I crossed my fingers and pushed the changes.
+Upon changing "https" to "http" in the 'url' section of my config, I crossed my fingers and pushed the changes.

 Like magic, everything was live and functioning perfectly.
 It was now two days after I had originally started the project, and I finally had my site up and running.
 A success in my book.